ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *Liveness means that if a CCSM does not require counterparties to constantly monitor its state to ensure that the state of the CCSM is correct, then the BPI should not require constant observation of its state either.*

-[[D7]](#d7) Testability: For a BPI to have the same Liveness properties as the CCSM it utilizes, you could, for example, store the relevant business information such as the Zero Knowledge Proof, the Public Input, and State commitment on a smart contract on the CCSM, giving the data stored on the CCSM its Liveness properties.
+[[D7]](#d7) Testability: For a BPI to have the same Liveness properties as the CCSM it utilizes, you could, for example, store the relevant business information such as the Zero Knowledge Proof, the Public Input, and State commitment in a smart contract on the CCSM, giving the stored data the CCSM Liveness property.

 #### **[R16]**